Andrew Marr: Politics

 In March 2014, Marr was criticised for allegedly expressing his own opinion on an independent Scotland's membership of the EU while interviewing Scottish politician Alex Salmond on BBC Television.

 In the New Statesman during 2015, Marr expressed the opinion that the new Labour leader Jeremy Corbyn may be electable and that Conservative leaders recognise this.
 Marr wrote, "Here and now, in 2015, we know diddly-squat."
 At that time Marr considered a Labour election victory under Corbyn unlikely.

-On the BBC's This Week on 16 May 2019, George Galloway said "I knew Andrew Marr when he was a Trotskyite selling Trotskyite newspapers to bewildered railwaymen outside King's Cross Station".
+In an interview in 2022, Marr described himself as "a fairly centrist social democrat".
+Marr has expressed qualified support for Sir Keir Starmer’s leadership of the Labour Party.

 Other work

 Marr has helped support Sense, the National Deafblind and Rubella Association, and was the face of a Sense direct marketing appeal.
 He was President of the Galapagos Conservation Trust until 2013.
 In 2007 and 2014, Marr supported the charity iDE UK in the BBC Radio 4 Appeal and subsequently became a patron.
 His novels include Head of State (2014) and Children of the Master (2015).